gvwilson/thirdbit/src/fiction/santas/index.md

 She glared past him at Captain Abacus and the robots.
 "Well, since you're here,
 you might as well come in."

+There wasn't a richly-patterned carpet in the hall that looked like it might still be able to fly.
+There weren't gargoyle coathooks either, or the potted plants that Finner remembered from Gran-Granna Tumbly's house, but there was a pair of overstuffed armchairs, a reindeer rocking horse, and a framed photograph of two santas and an elf hanging above the mantel.

+Gran-Granna Tumbly seated herself in one of the armchairs while Finner and Captain Abacus divested themselves of their boots and parkas.
+"I'll stand, thank you," the captain said neutrally when Gran-Granna Tumbly gestured at the other chair.
+The two locked eyes as Finner lowered himself onto a cushion that felt as soft as a marshmallow.

+"You realize you have to blink eventually, right?" he said after a moment, closing his eyes and letting himself sink into the chair.
+A pair of "hmphs" were followed by the sound of his great-grandmother slurping tea and Captain Abacus drumming her fingers on her thigh.

+"I'm sure you have questions,"
+Gran-Granna Tumbly said.

+Finner opened his eyes.
+"Not really."
+He jerked his chin at the photograph.
+"He was your elf, wasn't he?
+The one in the pictures.
+And then you and Shady Ann fell in love and he went off and started making robots, but they got out of control and now they're replacing people.
+I'm not stupid,"
+he added.

+Gran-Granna Tumbly was silent for a long moment.
+"His name was Ooph," she finally admitted.
+"And no, we weren't together—he was with Shady Ann.
+He was very supportive, even when… Even after.
+He just wanted her to be happy."

+She raised her teacup halfway to her lips, then lowered it undrunk.
+Finner realized with a start that it was the first time he'd ever seen her unsure of herself.
+"She and I were spending all our time campaigning—holding meetings, giving speeches, writing articles for the newspapers in a hundred different worlds.
+When things went wrong here,
+she blamed herself for not paying enough attention to the presents people were asking for and what they might do with them.
+And then Ooph got sick and didn't tell her.
+She only found out after he was gone.
+She came back here to try to make up for it all, but…"
+The old woman shook her head.
+"She never forgave herself."

+"I'm sorry for your loss,"
+Captain Abacus said quietly.
+"But that doesn't explain why the robot is replacing people."

+"I'm trying to give you a chance to learn how to get along with each other," the reindeer rocking horse said in the Elfabot's voice.
+Gran-Granna Tumbly rolled her eyes as Captain Abacus's hand flew to the cutlass that wasn't on her belt.
+"It's what she wanted most in all the wide worlds, so it's what my maker programmed me to do."

+"And what if we can't?"
+Finner asked.

+The reindeer slowly turned its head to look at him, which immediately replaced the robots' earlier laughter as the creepiest thing that had happened recently.
+"I'm counting on it,"
+the reindeer said.

 </section>